Alex Tanney: Dallas Cowboys

-On July 21, 2013, the Cowboys signed Tanney to their roster.
-On August 4, 2013, Tanney played the entire second half of the Hall of Fame Game in Canton, Ohio.
-In five 2013 preseason games (including the August 29 finale against the Houston Texans, in which he played all but one series) Tanney completed 40 of 73 passes for 423 yards and a touchdown, with two interceptions.
-Tanney was released by the Cowboys on August 30, 2013.
-After clearing waivers, Tanney was assigned to the Cowboys' eight-player practice squad.
+On July 21, 2013, the Dallas Cowboys signed Tanney to their roster.
+On August 4, he played the entire second half of the Hall of Fame Game in Canton, Ohio.
+On August 29, Tanney played all but one series in the 24–6 loss against the Houston Texans, where he posted 17-of-31 completions for 177 yards and an interception while being sacked seven times.
+In five preseason games, Tanney completed 40-of-73 attempts for 423 yards, a touchdown, and two interceptions.
+He was released on August 30, but was signed to the Cowboys' eight-player practice squad two days later.

 Cleveland Browns

 On November 26, 2013, the Cleveland Browns signed Tanney off the Cowboys' practice squad.
-On May 12, 2014, the Browns released Tanney.
+On May 12, 2014, Tanney was released.

 Tampa Bay Buccaneers

 Tanney was signed by the Tampa Bay Buccaneers on May 20, 2014.
-The Buccaneers released Tanney on August 24, 2014.
+He was released on August 24.

-Tennessee Titans
+Tennessee Titans (first stint)

-Tanney was signed to the practice squad of the Tennessee Titans on December 16, 2014.
-He signed a futures contract with the Titans on December 29, 2014.
-The Titans released Tanney on September 5, 2015.
+On December 16, 2014, Tanney was signed to the practice squad of the Tennessee Titans.
+He signed a futures contract with the Titans on December 29.

+Tanney was released on September 5, 2015.